Interlake-Saints/the-late-and-great/_posts/2004-09-05-joseph-neal-underwood.markdown

 images:
   - /assets/staff/joseph-n-underwood-1.jpg
 ---
-Joesph was a counselor at Interlake in the 1970's.
+Joseph was a counselor at Interlake in the 1970's.
 He died after a tough battle with cancer on September 5, 2004.
-His full obituary can be found [here](http://tinyurl.com/kvndkaa).